TobiKehinde/Google-Data-Analytics-Capstone/README.md

 # Process Phase:

-_Microsoft Excel_ and _Python programming_ were used to perform data transformation and analysis.
+_Microsoft Excel_ and _Python programming_ were used to perform data transformation and Exploratory Data Analysis.
-Excel was used in following the instructions provided in the case-study guide to create two new columns (ride_length and day_of_week).
+Excel was used based on the instructions provided in the case-study guide to create two new columns (ride_length and day_of_week).
-Due to the large data size, I switched to using Python (Jupyter Notebook) in exploring the data further and perform analysis.
+Due to the large data size, I switched to using Python (Jupyter Notebook) in exploring the data further and performed analysis.
-_Power BI_ was used to produce effective visualizations as one component of a data analyst role (Data Visualization).
+_Power BI_ was used to produce effective visualizations, particularly based on its Data Visualization capability.
 _Google slide_ was used for Data Presentation.
 To ensure data integrity for accurate, consistent, and reliable results, data processing was done in the following steps;
 1. Data Exploration